Boost Fertility with These 5 Tips

-Research published this past year in Fertility and Sterility revealed that nearly one out of every six couples doesn’t get pregnant—even after a year of trying.
+Research published in Fertility and Sterility revealed that nearly one out of every six couples doesn’t get pregnant—even after a year of trying.
 (1)

 In a Reuters Health report, Dr. Sacha Krieg from the University of Kansas Medical Center in Kansas City agrees that infertility rates are on the rise.